 Page

 1. Introduction 3

 2. Purpose 3

 3. Aims 3

-4. Wider School Aims/Ethos 3
+4. Wider School Aims/Ethos 4

 5. Consultation 4

 6. Sources and References 4

 7. Roles and Responsibilities 4

 8. Planning 4

-9. Teaching 4
+9. Teaching 5

-10. Organisation 4
+10. Organisation 5

 11. Training/CPD 5

 12. Equal Opportunities 5

 13. Health and Safety 5

-14. Including Parents 5
+14. Including Parent Carers 6

-15. Resources 5
+15. Resources 6

-16. Assessment and Moderation 5
+16. Assessment and Moderation 6

 17. Monitoring and Evaluation 6

 18. Linked Policies 6

-19. Assessment and Review 6
+19. Assessment and Review 7

-1. Introduction
+Introduction

 1.1.
 'Religious Education contributes dynamically to children and young people's education in schools by provoking challenging questions about meaning and purpose in life, beliefs about God, ultimate reality, issues of right and wrong and what it means to be human.

-In RE they learn about and from religions and worldviews in local, national and global contexts, to discover, explore and consider different answers to these questions.

-They learn to weigh up the value of wisdom from different sources, to develop and express their insights in response, and to agree or disagree respectfully.'
+In RE pupils learn about religions and beliefs in local, national and global contexts, to discover, explore and consider different answers to these questions.
+Pupils learn to weigh up the value of wisdom from different sources, to develop and express their insights in response, and to agree or disagree respectfully.'

-(Worcestershire Agreed Syllabus for Religious Education, 2015)
+(Worcestershire Agreed Syllabus for Religious Education, 2020)

 - 1.2.
-The legal requirements for the teaching of Religious Education (RE) is as follows: - RE must be provided for all registered pupils in state-funded schools in England, including those in the sixth form, unless withdrawn by their parents.
-It is a necessary part of a 'broad and balanced curriculum' - This requirement does not apply for children below compulsory school age (although there are many examples of good practice of RE in nursery classes) - Special schools should ensure that every pupil receives RE 'as far as is practicable' - RE is locally determined, not nationally: - A locally agreed syllabus is a statutory syllabus of RE prepared by a local Standing Advisory Council on Religious Education (SACRE) and adopted by a local authority. - Maintained schools without a religious character should follow the locally agreed syllabus - All maintained schools must provide daily collective worship for all registered pupils and promote their spiritual, moral and cultural development. - Collective worship in county schools and equivalent grant-maintained schools must be wholly or mainly of a broadly Christian character, though not distinctive of any particular Christian denomination. - The parental right of withdrawal from RE and collective worship and the safeguards for teachers remain (cf. Circular number 1/94 Religious Education and Collective Worship, DfE)
+The legal requirements for the teaching of Religious Education (RE): - RE must be provided for all registered pupils in Maintained schools in England, including those in the sixth form, unless withdrawn by their parents.
+It is a necessary part of a 'broad and balanced curriculum' - This requirement does not apply for children below compulsory school age (although there are many examples of good practice of RE in nursery classes) - Special schools should ensure that every pupil receives RE 'as far as is practicable' - RE is locally determined, not nationally: A locally agreed syllabus is a statutory syllabus of RE prepared by a local Standing Advisory Council on Religious Education (SACRE) and adopted by a local authority.
+Maintained schools without a religious character should follow the locally agreed syllabus - All maintained schools must provide daily collective worship for all registered pupils and promote their spiritual, moral and cultural development.
+Collective worship in Maintained schools and equivalent Academies and Free schools must be wholly or mainly of a broadly Christian character, though not distinctive of any particular Christian denomination. - The parental right of withdrawal from RE and collective worship and the safeguards for teachers remain (cf. Circular number 1/94 Religious Education and Collective Worship, DfE)